 Weeds in your garden can be a pain at the best of times… invasive weeds are even worse!
 Here is a list of the top 5 invasive weeds in the UK and what to look out for:

-As most people are aware, Japanese knotweed is an extremely invasive weed that has been proven to be difficult to remove.
+As most people are aware, Japanese knotweed is an extremely invasive weed that has been proven to be difficult to remove/kill.
 If the tiniest trace of the rhizome is left in the soil, a completely new plant can be produced.

-Japanese knotweed can grow up to 10cm per day during the growing season.
+Japanese knotweed can grow up to 10 cm per day during the growing season.
 If you find Japanese Knotweed it is best to be left to be removed by the experts!

 Even though this weed produces pretty pink flowers, do not be deceived!
 This plant is highly invasive.

 Himalayan Balsam can produce up to 800 seeds per year, with each seed being able to survive for 2 years – even in shaded areas.
 This species also tends to shade out other vegetation meaning that, eventually, all surrounding plants may die out.
+This can have a significant impact on soil erosion especially around streams and rivers.

 This shrub can be identified by its leathery, dark-green, oval leaves, clusters of pink funnel-shaped flowers and tall height.